-As some already know, I was born intersex, and assigned female at birth.
+As some already know, I was born intersex and assigned female at birth.
 My form of intersex can be described by this prader scale below.
-Please note, that there are many forms of intersex that do not cause these same changes.
-I show you this to give insight to our sexuality.
+Please note that there are many forms of intersex that do not cause these same changes.
+I show you this to give insight into our sexuality.
 You can read more about my form of intersex here: About Mx.
-Anunnaki Ray (With videos) and Seven Names for the SAME thing: Penis, Phallus, Clitoris, Phalloclitoris, Micropenis, Microphalus, and Clitoromegaly.
+Anunnaki Ray (With videos) and Seven Names for the SAME thing: Penis, Phallus, Clitoris, Phalloclitoris, Micropenis, Microphallus, and Clitoromegaly.

 “Is my husband gay?”

 We have talked about using “bi-sexual” or “pan-sexual” to describe his sexuality, but that is not accurate either.
 A word that came to my mind the other day is that he is “intersexual.”
 But intersexual is typically not used as a word to describe sexual orientation.
 I suppose as an activist, and in our unique situation, we will give new meaning to this word.

 So today, I answer to you that my husband is “intersexual” due to being sexually attracted to me, a person born intersex.

 INTERSEXUAL: A sexual orientation used to describe a person sexually attracted to a person born intersex.